june9999/DocumentAI/README.md

-# Technique Interview from NeroSesne
+# Technique Interview from NeuroSesne

 ## Installation